 - Cinnamon- Helps keep the true flavor of the apple pie.

-How To Make Apple Pie Cookies
+Directions For How To Make Apple Pie Cookies

-- Prepare.
 Prepare two baking sheets with parchment paper and set aside.

-- Dry Ingreidents.
 In a medium-sized bowl, whisk together the flours, baking powder, baking soda, and salt.
 Set aside.

-- Wet Ingreidents.
 Cream the butter, add in the sugar, and continue to cream the butter mixture for about 1-2 minutes.
 The mixture should look pale yellow.

-- Mix the cookie dough.
 Gradually add the flour mixture to the butter mixture.
 The mixture will be a bit crumbly, so don't worry if it looks off.
 Add in eggs and mix until fully combined.
 Chill the dough in the fridge.

-- Make the apple mixture.
 In a small saucepan, combine the chopped apples, nutmeg, cinnamon, and water on low heat.
-Cook the apples for about 10 minutes or until they start to go soft.
+Cook the apples for about 10 minutes or until they become soft.

-- Make the crumb topping.
 Add the flour, brown sugar, cinnamon, and melted butter in a small bowl.
 Mix with a fork until crumbs start to form.
 The crumbs should be about the size of a pea.

-- Form the cookies.
-Take the dough out of the fridge and fold in about ¾ of the crumbs.
+Remove the dough from the fridge and fold in about ¾ of the crumbs.
 Form into large balls.
 Once the dough is in a ball, take about a quarter chunk of dough off the top and flatten it to form a round disc.
 Flatten the dough with your thumb to form a well.
 Inside the well, place a heaping tablespoon of the filling and a small sprinkle of the crumbs.
 The filling should completely fill in the well.
 Cover the well and filling area with the remaining cookie dough.
 Repeat for the remaining cookies.
 Sprinkle additional crumbs on top of the cookie

-- Chill and bake.
 Place the cookies in the freezer to chill for 90 minutes.
 When the chilling time is almost up, preheat the oven to 375.
-In order to get a solid cook, place one empty baking sheet upside-down in the oven and place the tray with the cookie dough on top of it.
+To get a solid cook, place one empty baking sheet upside-down in the oven and place the tray with the cookie dough on top of it.
 Bake for 24-26 minutes, or until the edges show a golden brown tint.
 Let cool on the pan for 10 minutes.

 Make Ahead and Storage

-These cookies are best made on the day of.
+- Make Ahead: These cookies are best made on the day of.
 However, the apple filling can be made ahead of time and stored in the fridge if needed.
-Keep any extra cookies in an airtight container for 3-5 days.
-The cookies can also be frozen and kept for 2-3 months in the freezer in an airtight container.

 Tips and Variations